thetkpark/csc371-assignment/dline/go/README.md

 }
 ```

-**IncomingMessage** struct represent the message that sent from main goroutine to the sequencer.
+**IncomingMessage** struct represents the message sent from the main goroutine to the sequencer.

 ```go
 type MessagesQueue struct {